 Similar to a manager at a nonprofit organization, a tribal administrator is a high-level business management official who works in the government of a Native American tribe.
 They coordinate the different offices of tribal government, execute government projects, and manage the day-to-day operations of the tribe.
 Administrators may also act as supervisors for the many employees of the tribal government, which can include those in the social services, education, public works and accounting departments.
-A strong familiarity with tribe history and Native American governance regulations is required for this position.
+A strong familiarity with tribe history and Native American governance regulations are required for this position.
 Likewise, candidates typically require bachelor's or master's degrees in public administration or business, as well as years of related experience.

 |Required Education||Bachelor's or master's degree|